Skip to main content

 Intended learning outcomes

-Gain advanced knowledge and skills in reducing bias and exploring causal relationships in epidemiological studies, including the application of the counterfactual approach and techniques for investigating mediating factors, interactions/effect modifications, time varying factors and performing quantitative bias analyses.
+Gain advanced knowledge and skills in reducing bias and exploring causal relationships in epidemiological studies, including the application of the counterfactual approach and techniques for investigating mediating factors, interactions on both multiplicative and additive scales, using pseudo observations, and performing quantitative bias analyses.

 Teaching methods

-The teaching approach will involve a combination of lectures and practical exercises, including hands-on exercises using Stata.
-After completion of the course, the students must hand in an assignment that contains the exercise responses from the course.
+The teaching approach will involve a combination of lectures and practical exercises, including hands-on exercises using Stata or R, depending on your preference.

 Course fee